gsoulie/angular-resources/vscode-sheet.md

 ## Cursive font

-Add the following code into *settings.json*
+Download https://github.com/kencrocken/FiraCodeiScript font and Add the following code into vscode *settings.json* for a minimal configuration.
+Other options are commented in the json below.

 *settings.json*